Top 15 Wonder Benefits of Eating Cloves (Syzygium aromaticum)

 Potential health benefits of cloves

-1. Full of antioxidants: This ayurvedic medicinal spice is full of antioxidants.
-Because of these bio-chemical substances, it combats oxidative stress thereby beneficial in the treatment of many diseases.
-Some of the important antioxidants in clove are eugenol, vitamin E, vitamin C, etc.
+1. Full of antioxidants: This Ayurvedic medicinal spice contains antioxidants.
+These biochemical substances combat oxidative stress, thereby being beneficial in treating many diseases.
+Some crucial antioxidants in clove are eugenol, vitamin E, vitamin C, etc.

-2. Cancer protection: Many researches have confirmed that cloves have anti-cancerous properties and effective against esophageal cancer and cervical cancer.
-Cloves extract, clove oil, and eugenol have anti-cancerous properties.
+2. Cancer protection: Many researchers have confirmed that cloves have anti-cancerous properties and are effective against oesophagal and cervical cancer.
+Clove extract, clove oil, and eugenol have anti-cancerous properties.

-4. Anti-bacterial: Cloves have anti-bacterial and anti-microbial properties thus give relief from cramps and diarrhea.
+4. Anti-bacterial: Cloves have anti-bacterial and anti-microbial properties, thus giving relief from cramps and diarrhoea.

-5. Anti-inflammatory: It has anti-inflammatory properties thus prevents many conditions in the body including edema.
+5. Anti-inflammatory: It has anti-inflammatory properties, thus preventing many conditions in the body, including oedema.

 6. Liver health: The moderate use of clove is good for the overall health of the liver.
 It reduces liver inflammation and acts against oxidative stress.
-However, liver patients should take cloves only after consultation with an ayurvedic physicians.
+However, liver patients should take cloves only after consultation with an Ayurvedic physician.

-7. Blood sugar: The use of clove extract and nigericin substance of clove ensure in regulation of blood sugar levels, thus beneficial in case of diabetes.
+7. Blood sugar: The clove extract and nigericin substance regulate blood sugar levels, thus beneficial in diabetes.

-8. Bone health: The presence of eugenol in cloves helps to preserve bone mass, increase bone density, bone strength, and beneficial in case of osteoporosis.
-Cloves also contain manganese that plays an important role in bone health.
+8. Bone health: The presence of eugenol in cloves helps to preserve bone mass, increase bone density and strength, and is beneficial in case of osteoporosis.
+Cloves also contain manganese, which plays a vital role in bone health.

 9. Stomach ulcer: Its use is good for the stomach and duodenum as it facilitates the production of gastric juices

-10. Anti-mutagenic properties: It prevents changes in genetic makeup due to the presence of phenylpropanoids.
-Thus it acts as an anti-mutagenic.
+10. Anti-mutagenic properties: It prevents changes in genetic makeup due to phenylpropanoids.
+Thus, it acts as an anti-mutagenic.

 11. Enhances immunity: the dried flowers of cloves are helpful to increase the count of white blood cells.

-12. Aphrodisiac: Recent research has shown that cloves have aphrodisiac properties and it has been verified by Unani medicine for a long time.
+12. Aphrodisiac: Recent research has shown that cloves have aphrodisiac properties, and Unani Medicine has verified it for a long time.

 14. Obesity: The use of cloves under observation helps to delay fat accumulation in the body.